OSGeo/gdal/gdal/doc/source/drivers/raster/mbtiles.rst

 MBTiles
 =======

+.. shortname:: MBTiles

-Starting with GDAL 1.10, the MBTiles driver allows reading rasters in the MBTiles format, which is a specification for storing tiled map data in SQLite databases.
+The MBTiles driver allows reading rasters in the MBTiles format, which is a specification for storing tiled map data in SQLite databases.